-If you are software developer and using Git version control system then you might be interested what valuable or just funny analytical information you can get out of your Git commit logs
+If you are a software developer and using Git version control system then you might be interested in what valuable or just funny analytical information you can get out of your Git commit logs

 - How is your code size changing over time?

 - Who are the most active contributors to which parts of the code base?

 - Which hours during the day and which days of the week are the most productive?

 Go to your project directory and from the command line store git commit log in a file using the following command (you can use a different file name as well but please use

 Then, if you do not have eazyBI yet, sign up and select a subscription plan.
 If you have just hundreds or a couple of thousands of commits then the FREE plan should be enough for you, if you want to analyze an open-source project commit log then you can use PUBLIC plan.
 But if you would like to analyze larger private project commit logs then select the BASIC subscription plan.

 Otherwise, create a new account in your existing eazyBI instance.
 Then go to Source Data tab and upload your